numba/numba/docs/source/developer/architecture.rst

     and the reduction operation is applied to that value and the current reduction value and the result stored back into the reduction value.

+    Setting the :envvar:`NUMBA_DEBUG_ARRAY_OPT_STATS` environment variable to
+    1 will show some statistics about parfor conversions.

 #.
 Simplification
     Performs a copy propagation and dead code elimination pass.